polterguy/phosphorusfive-dox/chapter-11.md

 Doing such a thing, is probably not wise though - Since ignored arguments, must still be passed into your Active Events, rendering your system's state, such that it contains *dead code*.
 In addition, of course, this makes your system more difficult to understand, since others will have difficulties in understanding your code, by looking at it, believing arguments that are *"dead"*, carries semantic meaning.
 In comparison to a strongly typed programming language, such as C#, which gives you compiler errors if you did the same - This might sometimes be a challenge for you, as you modify existing Active Events, removing old arguments, not in use anymore.

 However, this is also the strength of Hyperlambda, since it allows you to modify existing events, taking additional arguments, without breaking existing code.

+> In Hyperlambda, versioning your Active Events, and having different versions, of different systems, invoking events from each other - Rarely creates any problems for you

+Compare the above to the _"interface nightmare"_ from e.g. DirectX or other statically typed programming languages and/or frameworks, which needs a new version, of every single interface, every time they apply a change.

 ## Non-existing Active Events